kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 >
 > *"By my heel, I care not!!!"*

-Past all this, some Mobile First things are done right, such as:
+Past all this, some Mobile First things are done right:

 * no third-party affiliate ads load in the site's mobile view.
-Google ads *have* to load due to Google rules, but they	do so asynchronously...*and* responsively.
-More on that later as well.
+Google ads *have* to load due to Google rules, but they	do so asynchronously...*and* [responsively](https://support.google.com/adsense/answer/3213689?hl=en).
+More on all this shortly.

-* There are three vendor fonts that load on to the site, but only two load into the mobile view...that number may drop to one eventually.
+* four vendor fonts load on to the site, but only three are available to the mobile view...that number may drop at some point.

-* CSS3 gradients, box shadows and text shadows render a lot of heavy browser paints that can impend site load time...they appear on the site's tablet and desktop views but are removed from the its mobile view.
+* CSS3 gradients, box shadows and text shadows render heavy browser paints that can impend site load time...they appear on the site's tablet and desktop views but are removed from the its mobile view.

 <a name="overall-design"></a>
 ### Overall Design
 Blogs are usually simple in design...I stuck with that rule when redesigning kaidez.com.
-I'm fine with the site's overall look &amp; feel but think the header could be better, especially since the two modules at the bottom look really nice...at least, I think so.
+I'm fine with the site's overall look &amp; feel but think the header could be better, especially since the two modules at the bottom look (I think) really nice.
 I may revisit the header sometime in the future.

 The blue color is just something I came up with, color scheme-wise.
 I used [this color palette over at Colour Lovers as an overall guide](http://www.colourlovers.com/palette/2892492/azure_sea.).

-The site uses two Google fonts: Open Sans (mostly for page content) and Robot Condensed (mostly for headers).
-Some font icons are also being used courtesy of [Font Awesome](http://fortawesome.github.io/Font-Awesome/icons/).
+The site uses Google's Open Sans and Open Sans Bold fonts (mostly for page content) as well as Robot Condensed (mostly for headers).
+Some font icons also appear on the page courtesy of [Font Awesome](http://fortawesome.github.io/Font-Awesome/icons/).

 I employed the aforementioned (and awesome) PrismJS for code snippet highlighting.
 It has [a great build tool](http://prismjs.com/download.html) which generates the plugin code needed to implement syntax highlighting wherever you want to on your site.

-I created a [404 page](/404.html) with a little humor, but added content with the hopes of engaging whomever lands on it.
+I created a [404 page](/404.html) with a little humor, but added content to it in the hopes of further engaging whomever lands on it.

 By ignoring oldIE, I was able to apply some CSS3 animations and transitions to the site...although not as much as I wanted to.
 I did try to do some things that were more "grand" but ran into cross-browser issues on the modern browsers.
 So for now, these animations and transitions are limited to some of the link rollovers.